Knowledge:

 A variety of infection control products and approaches are

 presented in this lively and interactive hands-on workshop.
-Basic disease transmission and infection control are explored in light of current documented knowledge while using products as instructional tools – and gifts.
+Basic disease transmission and infection control are explored in light of current documented knowledge while using products as instructional tools.
 Misconceptions and common problems will be discussed, along with potential implications and consequences.
-The program is intended to help participants get maximum effectiveness from their infection
+The program is intended to help participants get maximum effectiveness from their infection control efforts.
+See (with glow-germs and other activities) how different techniques and products work for you!

 Learning Objectives